Protected mode: The 286

-The 286 maintained backwards compatibility with its precursor the 8086 by initially entering real mode on power up.
-Real mode functioned virtually identically to the 8086, allowing the vast majority of existing 8086 software to run unmodified on the newer 286.
-Real mode also served as a more basic mode in which protected mode could be set up, solving a sort of chicken-and-egg problem.
+The 286 maintained backward compatibility with the 8086 and 8088 by initially entering real mode on power up.
+Real mode functioned virtually identically to the 8086 and 8088, allowing the vast majority of existing software for those processors to run unmodified on the newer 286.
+Real mode also served as a more basic mode to set up and bootstrap into protected mode.
 To access the extended functionality of the 286, the operating system would set up some tables in memory that controlled memory access in protected mode, set the addresses of those tables into some special registers of the processor, and then set the processor into protected mode.
-This enabled 24 bit addressing which allowed the processor to access 224 bytes of memory, equivalent to 16 megabytes.
+This enabled 24-bit addressing, which allowed the processor to access 224 bytes of memory, equivalent to 16 megabytes.

 The 386

 With the release of the 386 in 1985, many of the issues preventing widespread adoption of the previous protected mode were addressed.
 The 386 was released with an address bus size of 32 bits, which allows for 232 bytes of memory accessing, equivalent to 4 gigabytes.
 The segment sizes were also increased to 32 bits, meaning that the full address space of 4 gigabytes could be accessed without the need to switch between multiple segments.
 In addition to the increased size of the address bus and segment registers, many other new features were added with the intention of increasing operational security and stability.
 Protected mode is now used in virtually all modern operating systems which run on the x86 architecture, such as Microsoft Windows, Linux, and many others.

 Furthermore, learning from the failures of the 286 protected mode to satisfy the needs for multiuser DOS, Intel added a separate virtual 8086 mode, which allowed multiple virtualized 8086 processors to be emulated on the 386.
 Hardware x86 virtualization required for virtualizing the protected mode itself, however, had to wait for another 20 years.